What to expect when you are referred to us.

 - Fracture repair: please speak with the doctor for an estimate as each fracture is managed according to specific patient factors.

-This includes, an orthopedic exam, pre and post-surgical radiographs, anesthesia, surgical time, hospitalization, game ready cold compression therapy and post operative pain relief and recheck examinations.
-Preoperative lab work is recommended and may be performed by your referring veterinarian or by us (approx. $85).
+This includes, an orthopedic exam, pre-opeartive blood work, pre and post-surgical radiographs, anesthesia, surgical time, hospitalization, game ready cold compression therapy and post operative pain relief and recheck examinations.

 Orthopedic Price List